Farakka Barrage: Purpose

 The barrage was constructed by Hindustan Construction Company.
-Out of 109 gates, 108 are over the river and the 109th one over the low-lying land in Malda, as a precaution.
+Out of 109 gates, 108 are over the river and one over the low-lying land in Malda, as a precaution.
 The Barrage serves water to the Farakka Super Thermal Power Station.
-There are also sixty small canals which can divert some water to other destinations for drinking purposes etc.
+There are also 60 small canals which can divert some water to other destinations for drinking purposes, etc.

 The purpose of the barrage is to divert 64000 cuft/s of water from the Ganges to the Hooghly River for flushing out sediment deposition from Kolkata harbour without the need of regular mechanical dredging.
 After commissioning the project, it was found that the diverted water flow from the Farakka barrage was not adequate to flush the sediment from the river satisfactorily.
 In addition, there are regular land/bank collapses in to the Ganga river due to the high level back waters of the Farakka barrage.
 Substantial high land is already converted into low level river bed causing displacement of huge populations.
 The water diverted from the Farakka barrage is less than 10% of Ganga river water available at Farakka.